mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 With Advanced Audit Trail, you can create Audit snapshots of objects to store an Audit Trail.
 This Audit Trail is centralized and sent to a long-term data storage, and therefore allows for complex search queries and keeps the operational database small and performant.

 Advanced Audit Trail uses Kafka and Elasticsearch.
-See the diagram below:
+See the intergration diagram below:

 ![integration-diagram](integration-diagram.png)